Perspective films of the Swiss Paraplegic Foundation

 Guido A. Zäch: Human.
 Visionary.
 Pioneer.

-This film offers various perspectives of Guido A. Zäch and his magnificent life's work.
-Former patients and employees as well as associates share their personal experiences of the charismatic founder of comprehensive rehabilitation.
+This film offers various perspectives of Guido A. Zäch, the pioneer of comprehensive rehabilitation, and his magnificent life's work.
+Former patients and employees as well as associates, such as wheelchair athlete Manuela Schär and elite athlete Heinz Frei, share their personal experiences of the charismatic trailblazer.

 Presentation at the Zurich Film Festival